 Native people began to disappear from their traditional land.
 When their houses of willow branches and tule reeds decomposed, the shellmounds were all that was left to mark where their villages once stood.

 In 1909, a UC Berkeley archeologist named Nels Nelson counted 425 shellmounds around the Bay Area.
 He thought there had been many more, too, that were already worn away by water, time and development.

 Corrina Gould believes that of the shellmounds Nelson documented in 1909, roughly four can still be seen, in such places as San Bruno, Fremont and Richmond.

 What happened to the shellmounds?

+Demolition of the Emeryville shellmound.
 But if you look for the shellmound today, you won’t find much above ground.

-Flattening shellmounds like this happened across the Bay Area.
+This kind of destruction happened across the Bay Area.